oleon12/oleon12/README.md

 ### Hi there, I'm [Omar][website], aka oleon12

 I'm a MSc.in Animal Biodiveristy, working with Mammals but also very interested in programming.
-My principal programming language is R (still learning), but also I'm practing and learning others e.g., Python and Java.
+My main programming language is R (still learning), but also I'm practing and learning others e.g., Python and Java.

 ### My babies